 There are four types of costs associated with Medicare Part D prescription drug coverage: premiums, deductibles, copayments, and a coverage gap during which period you must pay the full cost of your medications.
 People with low incomes may apply for a subsidy from the Social Security Administration to reduce these costs.

-After you and your plan together pay a certain amount for covered prescription drugs ($3,750 in 2018), your plan stops paying and you must pay the full cost of the prescription.
-The plan begins to pay again—and pays 95% of all further costs—when total expenditures reach a "catastrophic" level ($5,000 in 2018).
+After you and your plan together pay a certain amount for covered generic prescription drugs ($3,820 in 2019), your plan stops paying and you must pay the full cost of the prescription.
+The plan begins to pay again—and pays 95% of all further costs—when total expenditures reach a "catastrophic" level ($5,100 in 2019).

 For more information, see our article on Medicare Part D basics.